 In all classes, children have a wide range of mathematical abilities.
-To cater for all learners we differentiate activities.
+We recognise this fact and children are taught accordingly.
 We achieve this through a range of strategies - in some lessons through differentiated group work, and in other lessons by organising the children to work in pairs on open-ended problems or games.
 We use classroom assistants to support some children, and to ensure that work is matched to the needs of individuals.